Don Herbison-Evans (

 (Photo: courtesy of David Johnston)

-The Caterpillars of this species have alternate black and white bands, with orange bands on the mesothorax and on the last abdominal segment.
-They have sparse black hairs with white club tips, and their head and feet are also orange.
+The caterpillars also have deep orange bands on the mesothorax and on the last abdominal segment.
+They have sparse black hairs with white club tips.
+Their head and feet are orange.

 They feed on various vines from the VITACEAE family:

-The adult moths are black with red, white and yellow patches.
+The adult moths are black with red, white, blue, and yellow patches.
+They often rest on vertical surfaces with head downward.

 Male: wingspan 5 cms.